 A Domain Name System or simply DNS is a way to convert human-readable domain names into IP addresses which machines can understand and process.
 It is often referred to as “computer phone book”.
 The major difference between a DNS and Phone book is that phone books do not update themselves.
 A DNS can dynamically change it’s settings to link users to machines even when some low-level network configuration is changed.
 Users benefit from that when they enter a website URL and instantly get redirected to a desired resource without doing manual set-up.

 Public DNS servers

 Most users use a public DNS server without ever knowing it.
 Most of those come as a default value in the appropriate field.
 That means you most likely use a public DNS server if you connect to your home WiFi network or go out and do it in a restaurant.

 The issue with most DNS servers is that beside doing their primary job they often cache a lot of sensitive information and store it for who knows how long.
 An average DNS server has cached info about which IP’s connect to certain domains, which e-mail addresses are used to send a letter to certain addresses and other sensitive info which some users would prefer not to reveal.

-Having User security and privacy as our priority we offer dedicated DNS servers for every user of Privatoria.
+Having User security and privacy as priority.
+Top vpn providers offer dedicated DNS servers for every users.
 That means you can still connect to the Internet in a regular manner and not worry about your info as we do not store any user activity on our servers.

-To use our Privatoria Secure DNS you have to manually insert it into your OS network settings.
-You can also use a Secure DNS as a part of our Privatoria VPN service which uses Secure DNS by default.
+To use Secure DNS you have to manually insert it into your OS network settings.
+You can also use a Secure DNS as a part of VPN service for free which uses Secure DNS by default.